KGME: Meredith ownership

 Dairyland's other announcement as to the future of KPHO attracted enough opposition to delay the sale for months: it sought to drop the all-news format and convert to country.
 Odom had an extensive background in country music; in the mid-1950s, he had put KHEP on the air as the Valley's first country music station, launching country-formatted KMOP in Tucson before returning to Phoenix to start KHAT.
 The Arizona Democratic Party objected to the loss of a local news source, while Odom had to sell KHAT.
 He reached a deal with a consortium known as Pioneer Broadcasting Company of Arizona to acquire that station, which would change to all-news programming.
 However, that application fell through in March 1972 when the company's primary owner, KHAT DJ William P. Ledbetter (known as the "Platter Parson"), acknowledged he had submitted falsified paperwork to the FCC.
 He had submitted a notarized list of 110 people whom he claimed had pledged to lend $1,000 to finance the purchase; The Arizona Republic contacted 30 of them, none of whom reported ever having made such a pledge.
 As a result, Odom withdrew his application to sell KHAT.
 In addition to the Democratic Party petition to deny, the failure of this transaction delayed approval of the KPHO sale because Odom had to sell his interest in KHAT to manage KPHO.

 The logjam was resolved in June 1972, when Odom found another buyer for KHAT: Marvin Himelstein, who pledged to run the station with an all-news format.
 At the same time, the Arizona Democratic Party withdrew its opposition to the KPHO sale.
 The FCC approved the sale in September 1972.

 KJJJ

 With the sale, on October 4, 1972, KPHO gave way to KJJJ, which temporarily remained at the KPHO-TV studios until remodeling on the downtown site was completed.
 At the same time, several of the newsmen and on-air personalities from the all-news KPHO moved to KHAT, which took on the call letters KPHX.

 Dairyland sold KJJJ to ITC Communications of Arizona in 1977.
 The buyer was a subsidiary of International Tapetronics Corporation, an Illinois-based manufacturer of tape machines and audio cartridges.
-Nearly immediately after closing the sale, ITC purchased Glendale-licensed FM station KXTC 92.3.
+Nearly immediately after closing the sale, ITC purchased Glendale-licensed KXTC (92.3 FM).
 That station had a disco format until March 1980, when it became a country music outlet.
 KXTC became KJJJ-FM in April 1981.

 They go through people like water.
 It's almost like every two weeks you can expect someone to be fired.